erikbrinkman/rmapi-js/README.md

 // upload with custom line height not avilable through reMarkable await api.putEpub("name", buffer, { lineHeight: 180 })

-// fetch an uploaded pdf, using the hash (from listFiles) const buffer = await api.getEpub(hash)
+// fetch an uploaded pdf, using the hash (from listItems) const buffer = await api.getEpub(hash)
 ```